kaishengteh/Data-Analyst-Nanodegree/README.md

 # Data-Analyst-Nanodegree
 This repository contains projects for Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002).

-### Part 1: Welcome to the Nanodegree
+### Part 1: Analyze Bay Area Bike Share Project
-Get started on your Nanodegree and learn how to make the most of Udacity's resources!

-You’ll also do your first project analyzing bike rental data.
+Complete your first project analyzing bike rental data.
 It’s a great project to tackle during the first week in your Nanodegree to see if the program is a good fit for you!

+Project: Analyze Bay Area Bike Share Data

 ### Part 2: Descriptive Statistics
 Learn to use descriptive statistics to describe properties of datasets and learn about how samples and populations are related.